adityabhaskar/Gradle-dependency-graphs/README.md

 > This section is a work in progress

+### Creates a PR with changed graphs

-### Github action that creates a new PR if dependency graphs are updated on any push to `main`
+Github action that creates a new PR if dependency graphs are updated on any push to `main`

 **TBD**

+### Commit changed graphs automatically

-### Github action that automatically commits new dependency graphs, if they are updated on any push to `main`
+Github action that automatically commits new dependency graphs, if they are updated on any push to `main`

 **TBD**